 A missional calling involves living as enunciation, using understandable, contextualized language: We seek to "conduct [ourselves] honorably among the Gentiles, so that, though they malign [us] as evildoers, they may see [our] honorable deeds and glorify God."
-I Peter 2:12 engagement flows out of a core integrity that holds body, mind and spirit together in a unitary commitment to love God, self and neighbor.
-Transformational leaders who perform with integrity will integrate wise interpretation, contextual discernment and mature practice.
-Faithful performance is demonstrated when we engage the world as reflective practitioners who can integrate guiding principles with the daily shaping of our lives.
-Faithful performance is evident when we emerge as missional leaders who are deeply formed in wisdom, holy living and the ability to discern how to partner with God in diverse contexts.
-Faithful performance is when, as transformational leaders, we model what it means to do justice, love mercy and walk humbly with God in the church and the world as transformational leaders, we model what it means to do justice, love mercy and walk humbly with God in to church and the world.
+I Peter 2:12 engagement flows out of a core integrity that holds practical and "life" texts-within and on behalf of the body, mind and spirit together in a unitary commitment church and the world. to love God, self and neighbor.
+Transformational We mature as we covenant within communities of leaders who perform with integrity will integrate wise faith to be formed in Christ-likeness by engaging in interpretation, contextual discernment and mature personal and communal practices of prayer, discernment, practice.
+Faithful performance is demonstrated when worship and service. we engage the world as reflective practitioners who can We grow as discerning communicators as we integrate guiding principles with the daily shaping of our appropriately contextualize the Gospel, engaging persons lives.
+Faithful performance is evident when we emerge of diverse cultures and faiths winsomely, and yet without as missional leaders who are deeply formed in wisdom, uncritical accommodation. holy living and the ability to discern how to partner with We practice ministerial and public leadership that is God in diverse contexts.
+Faithful performance is when, transformative when we integrate wise interpretation, as transformational leaders, we model what it means to mature practice, and discerning communication to do justice, love mercy and walk humbly with God in the engage God's saving mission in the world, embodied in church and the world.
+Jesus Christ.